aalbagarcia/p91_challenge/README.md

   * Vagrant plugin to spin up droplets in Digital Ocean
   * Vagrant plugin to set the `/etc/hosts` files in each droplet (I could not make work with the private IPs of the droplets so this part requires some thinking and testing)
-  * Vagrant Sync folders to provision configuration files to the droplets
+  * Vagrant SyncFolders to provision configuration files to the droplets

 # TO DO